 Lunch included at Manny's

-Photo Stops: Official Beginning of Rt 66, Gemini Giant, Ambler-Becker Texaco, Standard Oil Gas Station
+Photo Stops: Official Beginning of Route 66, Gemini Giant, Ambler-Becker Texaco, Standard Oil Gas Station

 Day 4